Google Cloud Identity and Access Management – IAM

 - Predefined roles

-- Roles that give finer-grained granular access control than the basic roles.
+- Roles that give fine-grained granular access control

 - Roles are created and maintained by Google and automatically updated as necessary, such as when Google Cloud adds new features or services.